Lymah123/100-days-of-code/daily-journal.md

 Day 54: 17/01/25

-- I continued working on the app and I spent most of the day debugging and reading documentation
+- I continued working on the app and I spent most of the day debugging and reading the documentation

+Day 55: 18/01/24

+- I worked on leetcode problem question 80 on Array(Remove Duplicates from Sorted Array II)
+- I spent some times reading a couple of chapter on a programming book